 Radiation oncology trainees who attend the SMART workshop for the first time are entitled to 10 SMART Points and returning trainees are able to claim 5 SMART Points towards their training requirements.
 See SMART section in the Curriculum for further information.
 For those that attend the TROG ASM, 2 additional points may be claimed.

-Due to the generous support from IPSEN, trainees are entitled to become affiliated ESTRO members.
+Trainees are supported by being entitled to become affiliated ESTRO members.
 Some of the benefits include:

 The European Society for Therapeutic Radiology and Oncology (ESTRO) School presents FALCON workshops throughout the year and on some occasions in an Australian time setting.
 FALCON (Fellowship in Anatomic Delineation and Contouring) is the multifunctional ESTRO platform for contouring and delineation.
 A FALCON workshop offers the opportunity for learners to: